cisco-open/otelify.sh/README.md

 This call will fail, because `otelify.sh` will not be able to detect any of the support languages.

+## Examples

+For a more detailed example, take a look at the [Node.js in Docker](./examples/nodejs-in-docker/README.md) example, which demonstrates how you can add `otelify.sh` to an existing containerized application.

 ## More Documentation

 Run `otelify.sh -h` to get a list of available options and environment